Pandaqi/Rode-Panda-Website/rode-panda/content/english/programming/videogame/company of the tackling tourists.md

 Before they are tackled off the map.
 Or eaten by a crocodile.
 Or sacrificed by _you_ to gain some speed.

 The idea is really strong and fun.
 But being the first really big game I made, it has its flaws.
 A sequel might be developed in the future.

-Visit my blog to read a very detailed [devlog](https://pandaqi.com/blog/videogames/devlog-company-of-the-tackling-tourists) about the development of this game.

 ## What's special?
 This was my first big local multiplayer game.
 All projects before it were much smaller in scope and usually released for free.